+Dear "salutation",

-"salutation" "address_block" "date_of_printing" Dear "salutation", I am writing with reference torecent absence(s) from the academy and to take this opportunity to give you some information regarding the provision we are able to make for children, should feel unable to attend in the future.
+I am writing with reference to "chosen\forename"'s recent absence(s) from the academy and to take this opportunity to give you some information regarding the provision we are able to make for children, should "chosen\forename" feel unable to attend in the future.

 We understand that the barriers to accessing education are wide and complex, and that some children find it harder than others to attend.
 We would like to work with you to identify and remove any barriers.

-Some of the support we can offer is: If a child is feeling a little unwell in the morning, they may well improve during the day and therefore, it is usually better to send them to the academy and we can provide a quiet working area until they feel able to re-join their classes.
+Some of the support we can offer is:

+If a child is feeling a little unwell in the morning, they may well improve during the day and therefore, it is usually better to send them to the academy and we can provide a quiet working area until they feel able to re-join their classes.

 We also provide 'stationary' areas for children to work in, should mobility be an issue so that they do not have to move around the academy.
-We would also allow students to leave lessons early to avoid crowds should they have an injury.
-We have a full time first aider at George Salter Academy that can assess the condition and, with your authorisation, administer medication should feel unwell after arriving at the academy We also have mentoring support for any children who have been absent due to sadness from a bereavement or other personal circumstances.
-Progress Leaders and Student Welfare Managers are always willing to support children and therefore shouldhave any problems or issues that may preventfrom wanting to attend, please contact George Salter immediately so that these problems or issues can be resolved.
+We would also allow children to leave lessons early to avoid crowds should they have an injury.

+We have a full time first aider at George Salter Academy that can assess the condition and, with your authorisation, administer medication should "chosen\forename" feel unwell after arriving at the academy

+We also have mentoring support for any children who have been absent due to sadness from a bereavement or other personal circumstances.

+Heads of year and Student Welfare Managers are always willing to support children and therefore should "chosen\forename" have any problems or issues that may prevent "him\her" from wanting to attend, please contact (insert academy name) immediately so that these problems or issues can be resolved.

-We have a strong network of staff here at George Salter and I am sure you will agree that whatever problem may encounter, there is support available to , to ensure regular attendance to the academy.
-If you wish to discuss any concerns, please contact Mrs A Parmar or Miss L Northall With kind regards,
+We have a strong network of staff here at George Salter Academy and I am sure you will agree that whatever problem "chosen\forename" may encounter, there is support available to "him\her", to ensure regular attendance to the academy.

+If you wish to discuss any concerns, please contact insert name of contact

+With kind regards,